The World’s First Hour-angle wristwatch

 The recent discovery of Lindbergh’s modified Longines Weems prototype pictured in Weems first edition of his Air Navigation handbook casts clear evolutionary light on what is the world’s very first Hour-angle wristwatch.

-The very first of these Hour angle prototype creations featured the unit of arc calibrations on a hand-edited Weems Second setting wristwatch dial.
+The very first of these Hour angle prototype creations featured the unit of arc calibrations on a hand-edited Weems Second setting wristwatch enamel dial.
 Within months Longines and Wittnauer improved upon this with the creation of two calibrated turning bezel prototype wristwatches, making them the world’s very first calibrated rotating bezels of any manufacturer.

 The world’s very first Hour-angle wristwatch – a heavily oxidized silver Longines Weems second setting watch that was hand edited (most likely by P.V.H Weems) to incorporate unit of arc calibrations for Lindbergh.
 The watch was originally delivered as part of the first production order #1395 placed by Wittnauer in 1929 and delivered on 2 dates – April 10th and May 2nd, 1930.
 The completed watch was noted as being ready by John Heinmuller in a letter to Lindbergh on October 17, 1930.
 Image – courtesy Missouri History Museum